-Academic Institutions Educational institutions and individuals with direct interest in the Project, and its social and environmental aspects and that can influence the Project directly or through public opinion.
-Such organizations may also have useful data and insight and may be able to become partners to the Project in areas of common interest.
-Potential partners' interests lie in the provision of services and supplies to the Project.
-Staff and students at Isparta University Other schools within the AoI Media Local, regional and national level media may influence local stakeholders' perceptions of the Project.
-Local radio stations News stations/channels Local TV networks Newspapers and magazines Local websites Internal Stakeholders Internal stakeholders include people involved in the Project, mainly employees, contractors and supply chain workers.
+Media Local, regional and national level media may influence local stakeholders' perceptions of the Project. • Local radio stations News stations/channels Local TV networks Newspapers and magazines Local websites Internal Stakeholders Internal stakeholders include people involved in the Project, mainly employees, contractors and supply chain workers.
 These stakeholders will be impacted by the Project.
-Furthermore, these stakeholders may be in direct contact with local communities due to their presence in the area.
-Shareholders Employees at Fiba Renewables Contractors/subcontractors Potential lenders Supply chain workers
+Furthermore, these stakeholders may be in direct contact with local communities due to their presence in the area. • Shareholders Employees at Client Renewables Contractors/subcontractors Potential lenders Supply chain workers

-As the Project develops the Client will updates the stakeholder identification exercise and stakeholder Register relative to any Project changes.
-A sample Stakeholder Database/Register can be seen in Appendix A of this Report.
+As the Project develops Client will update the stakeholder identification exercise and stakeholder Register relative to any Project changes.
+A sample Stakeholder Database/Register can be seen in Annex A of this Report.